 IDEA Health & Fitness Association Member

 IDEA is the premier international organization for fitness professionals, based right here in San Diego, California.
 They provide resources like business forms and insurance services, and tools for connecting with clients.
 IDEAfit.com is also an active community for asking questions and sharing knowledge.
-Through IDEA, Linda is able to access online courses in hundreds of subject areas, and can create and share videos and client programs.
+Through IDEA, Linda has access to online courses in hundreds of subject areas, and can create and share videos and client programs.
 IDEA produces the world’s largest annual convention for fitness professionals, IDEA World, with hundreds of educational conference sessions every year.

 First Aid (Adult and Pediatric), CPR, & AED – American Red Cross (ARC)